Occupational health and safety assessment

-For brief or short-term exposures, human data and information from acute toxicity studies in animals are taken into account to determine the risk of adverse health effects such as acute respiratory effects and skin irritation.
+For brief or short-term exposures, human data and information from acute toxicity studies are taken into account to determine the risk of adverse health effects such as acute respiratory effects and skin irritation.

 Matters taken into account when characterising the risk include the uncertainty arising from the variability in the experimental data and inter- and intra-species variation, the nature and severity of the health effect and its relevance to humans, and the reliability of the exposure estimates.

 Where an exposure estimate is higher than, or equal to, the NOAEL, we consider the chemical to be of concern.

 Where the exposure estimate is lower than the NOAEL, other matters—such as those mentioned earlier in this section—are taken into account before deciding if the chemical is of concern.
 For example, the margin of exposure may be based on a human NOAEL, leading to greater certainty in risk characterisation.

 Conversely, if a LOAEL is used in the absence of a NOAEL, the degree of uncertainty would be higher and a higher margin of exposure would be required.
 Expert judgment is required to weigh these individual parameters case-by-case, and the approach needs to be transparent and justifiable.